tzuennn/pixel-playground/README.md

 ### Automated Test Suite

-Comprehensive testing infrastructure for production validation:
+Comprehensive testing infrastructure for production validation. **All tests require kubectl access** to your cluster.

 #### 1. Load Balancing Test